Nasrin Sotoudeh: Hunger strike

-On 11 August 2020, Nasrin went on hunger strike by publishing a letter demanding the release of political prisoners, it reads: "“The appellate process, parole, suspending execution sentences and a new law intent on issuing minimum sentences were all promised, but the enforcement of all these legal rights are assigned to interrogators who apply them extrajudicially, closing the last door on political prisoners.
-Sotoudeh ended her hunger strike on Sept.
-26 on account of deteriorating health.”
+On 11 August 2020, Sotoudeh went on hunger strike by publishing a letter demanding the release of political prisoners, it reads: "The appellate process, parole, suspending execution sentences and a new law intent on issuing minimum sentences were all promised, but the enforcement of all these legal rights are assigned to interrogators who apply them extrajudicially, closing the last door on political prisoners.
+Sotoudeh ended her hunger strike on September 26 due to deteriorating health."

 International response

 Before the verdict had been announced, the UN deputy high commissioner for human rights, Kate Gilmore, had been allowed to visit Sotoudeh.
 The visit was the first in many years by UN human rights investigators.
 The UN investigator on human rights in Iran, Javaid Rehman, raised Sotoudeh's case at the UN human rights council in Geneva on 11 March, saying that she had been "reportedly convicted of charges relating to her work and could face a lengthy prison sentence".

-The Center for Human Rights in Iran afterwards criticised her conviction and said it proved that the Iranian government was sensitive to any peaceful criticism.
-Hadi Ghaemi, executive director, said that the charges, ranging from membership in a human rights group to "encouraging corruption and prostitution", suggests that her detention relates partly to her defence of women who had protested the mandatory hijab.
+The Center for Human Rights in Iran afterward criticized her conviction and said it proved that the Iranian government was sensitive to any peaceful criticism.
+Hadi Ghaemi, the executive director, said that the charges, ranging from membership in a human rights group to "encouraging corruption and prostitution", suggest that her detention relates partly to her defense of women who had protested the mandatory hijab.

-Amnesty International has condemned her sentencing and has stated motives for her conviction included her backing of women who opposed the mandatory hijab laws.
+Amnesty International has condemned her sentencing and stated motives for her conviction, including her backing of women who opposed the mandatory hijab laws.

-Philip Luther, Middle East and North Africa Research and Advocacy Director at Amnesty said: "Jailing a human rights defender for her peaceful activities is abhorrent but the fact that the judge in Nasrin Sotoudeh’s case used his discretion to ensure that she stays locked up for more than is required under Iranian law compounds the outrageous injustice of her sentence".
+Philip Luther, Middle East and North Africa Research and Advocacy Director at Amnesty said; "Jailing a human rights defender for her peaceful activities is abhorrent but the fact that the judge in Nasrin Sotoudeh's case used his discretion to ensure that she stays locked up for more than is required under Iranian law compounds the outrageous injustice of her sentence".

-In April 2019 actor and activist Nazanin Boniadi was interviewed by CBC News Network anchor Natasha Fatah about female activists in Iran, including Sotoudeh.
+In April 2019, actor and activist Nazanin Boniadi was interviewed by CBC News Network anchor Natasha Fatah about female activists in Iran, including Sotoudeh.
 Boniadi said that Sotoudeh should be lauded and nominated for the Nobel Peace Prize, and also spoke of the bad reputation of the prison, where people were regularly tortured.
 She also spoke of the lack of support worldwide for the ordinary people of Iran.

-In August 2021, a group of Democratic senators introduced a resolution condemning Iran for the unjust imprisonment of Nasrin.
+In August 2021, a group of Democratic senators introduced a resolution condemning Iran for the unjust imprisonment of Sotoudeh.
 Sen. Bob Menendez of New Jersey, who heads the Senate Foreign Relations Committee, sponsored the resolution along with eight other Senate Democrats, including Ben Cardin and Chris Van Hollen of Maryland.

+Third arrest

+Sotoudeh was arrested in 2023.
+She was later released.

+Arrest of husband in 2024

+On Dec.
+13, 2024, her husband Reza was arrested for his work for women’s rights in Iran; by April 2025, he was being held in Evin prison.
+The family reported that their son was beaten by officials while attempting to visit him.